ccmucdenver/ccm-docs/docs/updates.md

 ### 2023/02/18

-* Front end math-alderaan is down.
+* Front end math-alderaan is down since Friday 19:21 MSR.
 The Alderaan cluster is accessible through the alternate front end by

      ssh clas-compute.ucdenver.pvt

-* Slurm and all compute nodes are working normally.
+* Slurm and all compute nodes and singluarity are working normally.
+Use clas=compute to submit slurm jobs.

-* Modules and custom software installed in /shared are not available.
+* Modules and custom software such as compilers, installed in /shared are not available, since /shared is served from the head node.
 Other filesystems are not affected.

 * System monitoring is not being updated.

-* Note that some project directories and the /scratch directory are in /data001 and /data002 filesystems, which are not accessible from clas-compute head node, colibri cluster, and the score cluster.
+* Note that some project directories and the /scratch directory are in the /data001 and /data002 filesystems, which are not accessible from clas-compute head node, colibri cluster, and the score cluster.

 ### 2023/02/10